MAAF for Individual Artists

 - Can my application cover more than one work?

-- No, an application may consist only of one work, by one artist/collective.
+- No, an application may consist only of one artwork, by one artist/collective.

 - Does this grant support expenses related to travel outside of New York State?

 - No, it does not.
-A distribution/exhibition plan at large may include out of state travel, but you must show other income in your budget that meets this expense.
+A public presentation plan at large may include out of state travel, but you must show other income in your budget that meets this expense.

 - If I am incurring related expenses prior to the notification date, and my project receives support, am I able to allocate funds towards those past expenses?